yyh1102/yyh1102/README.md

 #### 2019

 - **Resigned from Hyperchain and founded [Byterum](https://byterum.com)**.
-- Focusing on the application of blockchain technology.
+- Focusing on the application of blockchain technology, especially Defi and NFT(Non-fungible Token).

 #### Now